cmeeren/Faqt/DOCUMENTATION.md

 It really boils down to assumptions about Faqt users would expect and find useful.
 For example, I assume that making `HaveLength(0)` pass for `null` values would be a surprise for many users, and therefore be a bad idea.
-On the other hand, allowing null values in assertions makes the assertions more composable, since it is trivial to add `.NotBeNull()` to the start of your assertion chain if you want to require a non-`null` value for an assertion that allows it, and somewhat harder to allow a `null` in an assertion that requires it non-`null` value (you'd have to use something like `SatisfyAny`).
+On the other hand, _allowing_ null values in assertions makes the assertions more composable, since it is trivial to add `.NotBeNull()` to the start of your assertion chain if you want to require a non-`null` value for an assertion that allows it (and somewhat harder to allow a `null` in an assertion that requires a non-`null` value, where you'd have to use something like `SatisfyAny`).

 That being said, in order to find some guiding principles, the general policy on allowing or disallowing `null` subject values is based on the following: